Crazy Leo

 Leonid "Crazy Leo" Urlichich (born 2 February 1985 in Moscow, USSR) is a Russian-Canadian rally driver currently competing in the Canadian and the US national championships.
-He drives for a Toronto-based team Can-Jam Motorsports and has expressed ambitions to compete in the World Rally Championship.
+He drives for a Toronto-based team, Can-Jam Motorsports, and has expressed ambitions to compete in the World Rally Championship.

 Urlichich is notable for winning the second gravel rally he has ever finished.

 Career

 Early career

-At the age of 17 Urlichich enrolled in Trent University in Peterborough, Ontario, where he pursued a Business Administration degree.
-He first drove competitively while at university, at the local rally cross events in his daily-driven Subaru WRX STi.
+At the age of 17, Urlichich enrolled in Trent University in Peterborough, Ontario, where he pursued a Business Administration degree.
+He first drove competitively while at university, at the local rallycross events in his daily-driven Subaru WRX STi.

 2007 marked his first performance rally, Rallye Perce-Neige Maniwaki, held in Quebec.

 2008-2010

-2008 Black Bear rally earned Urlichich his first ever performance rally victory.
+2008 Black Bear rally earned Urlichich his first performance rally victory.
 Urlichich and co-driver Dave Shindle won the event after setting the fastest times on all but the last stage against more experienced Peter Thomson and Andrew Comrie-Picard.

 The 2010 season was Urlichich's full season in the Canadian Rally Championship.
 Rally Baie-des-Chaleurs delivered his first national podium, as he finished second.
 Urlichich finished fifth overall in the 2010 Canadian Rally Championship.

 2011

-2011 season saw Urlichich team up with an Irish co-driver Martin Brady.
+2011 season saw Urlichich team up with an Irish co-driver, Martin Brady.
 The team has competed in eight events across Canada.
 Urlichich lost Rallye de Charlevoix to Antoine L'Estage and John Buffum (who was co-driving at this event) by one second.
-At the end of the season Urlichich and Brady won Rally of the Tall Pines and finished second in the Championship.
-David Higgins, who finished second in the event noted that the rally was one of the most difficult in his career due to the nature of stages.
+At the end of the season, Urlichich and Brady won Rally of the Tall Pines and finished second in the Championship.
+David Higgins, who finished second in the event, noted that the rally was one of the most difficult in his career due to the nature of the stages.

 2012

 2012 was Urlichich's inaugural season in the Rally American championship in the United States.
-Partnered with an experienced Welsh co-driver Carl Williamson, Urlichich has won a stage at the debut Sno*Drift rally and finished the event third, later to be penalized to sixth place due to the substrate of the catalytic converter missing.
-At the second rally of the year Urlichich crashed heavily into a telegraph pole, but despite serious damage to his car, he was able to finish second overall.
-The video of the accident went viral on YouTube getting over 1.4 million views.
+Partnered with co-driver Carl Williamson, Urlichich won a stage at the debut Sno*Drift rally and finished the event third, later to be penalized to sixth place due to the substrate of the catalytic converter missing.
+At the second rally of the year, Urlichich crashed into a telegraph pole.
+Despite the damage to his car, he finished in second place.
+The video of the accident was uploaded on YouTube and garnered over 1.4 million views.

 Urlichich and Williamson finished second in the Canadian Championship, second in the North American Rally Cup, and fifth in the Rally America National Championship.